I could start by listing all my credentials, but I put them here instead because I’d rather start with this:

 On a personal note, Lisa is a mother who deeply and personally understands the pain and harm that the internet and gaming use can have on children.

 Lisa is trained in several types of positive parenting philosophies and methods and believes that family is the foundation of a healthy childhood.
-She lives near Seattle, WA, with her husband and three tech-loving teens.
+She lives near Seattle, WA, with her husband and three tech-loving young adults.

 “If you are looking for sanity when it comes to handling your kids’ online life, Lisa is the gal for you!
 Her totally practical advice and suggestions will take your anxiety about their online safety from a 10 to a 4.